AllThingsSmitty/accessible-mega-menu/README.md

   // unique ID's are required to indicate aria-owns, aria-controls and aria-labelledby
   uuidPrefix: "accessible-megamenu",

-  // default css class used to define the megamenu styling
+  // default CSS class used to define the megamenu styling
   menuClass: "accessible-megamenu",

-  // default css class for a top-level navigation item in the megamenu
+  // default CSS class for a top-level navigation item in the megamenu
   topNavItemClass: "accessible-megamenu-top-nav-item",

-  // default css class for a megamenu panel */
+  // default CSS class for a megamenu panel */
   panelClass: "accessible-megamenu-panel",

-  // default css class for a group of items within a megamenu panel
+  // default CSS class for a group of items within a megamenu panel
   panelGroupClass: "accessible-megamenu-panel-group",

-  // default css class for the hover state
+  // default CSS class for the hover state
   hoverClass: "hover",

-  // default css class for the focus state
+  // default CSS class for the focus state
   focusClass: "focus",

-  // default css class for the open state
+  // default CSS class for the open state
   openClass: "open"
 }
 ```